lsst-dm/dm_dev_guide/cpp/style.rst

    floatValue = intValue;                         // NO!
    floatValue = (float)intValue;                  // NO C-style casts!

-By this, the programmer indicates that he is aware of the different types involved and that the mix is intentional.
+This is an indication that the programmer is aware of the different types involved and that the mix is intentional.
 If you find you are casting a lot, stop and think!
 Maybe there is a better way to do things.